-- Lie on your stomach with your feet hip-width apart and your arms by the side of your body.
+- Lie on your stomach with your feet apart, in line with your hips, and your arms by the side of your body.

-- Fold your knees and hold your ankles.
+- Fold your knees, take your hands backward, and hold your ankles.

-- Breathing in, lift your chest off the ground and pull your legs up and back.
+- Breathe in, and lift your chest off the ground and pull your legs up and towards the back.

 - Keep the pose stable while paying attention to your breath.
-Your body is now taut as a bow.
+Your body is now curved and as taut as a bow.

-- Continue to take long deep breaths as you relax in this pose.
-But don’t get carried away!
+- Continue to take long, deep breaths as you relax in this pose.
+But, bend only as far as your body permits you to.
 Do not overdo the stretch.

 - After 15 -20 seconds, as you exhale, gently bring your legs and chest to the ground.
 Release the ankles and relax.